XoopsModules25x/smartfaq/docs/readme.txt

 What is SmartFAQ?
 =================

 SmartFAQ, as you would probably have guessed it by the name, is a Frequently Asked Questions system for XOOPS 2.x websites.
 Compared to XoopsFaq or WF-FAQ, SmartFAQ offers exciting new functionnalities that will help communities to quickly and easily build a complete FAQ system for their sites.
-Here is some of the features of SmartFAQ :
+Here are some of the features of SmartFAQ :

 => Users can request a Q&A
 => Accepted requests are published in the Open Questions section.